Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 \subsection{Key obstacles}

-The effective outcome of the proofs of IIPs using any of the aforementioned methods is the assignment~$\nu\mapsto\Omega_\nu$ of a measurable subset of~$\Omega$ to each ergodic conductance law~$\nu$ such that an IIP holds for all~$\omega\in\Omega_\nu$.
+The effective outcome of the proofs of IIPs using any of the above methods is the assignment~$\nu\mapsto\Omega_\nu$ of a measurable subset of~$\Omega$ to each ergodic conductance law~$\nu$ such that an IIP holds for all~$\omega\in\Omega_\nu$.
 The set~$\Omega_\nu$ is of full $\nu$-measure but is otherwise inexplicit and its dependence on~$\nu$ is singular; in fact, $\Omega_\mu$ and~$\Omega_{\nu}$ are generically disjoint when~$\mu$ and~$\nu$ are ergodic but not equal.
-As singletons are $\nu$-null for non-periodic~$\nu$, given an~$\omega\in\Omega$, we have no way to provably claim an IIP for~$\omega$ unless it is periodic.
+As singletons are $\nu$-null for non-periodic~$\nu$, we have no way to provably conclude an IIP for any given $\omega\in\Omega$ unless it is periodic.

 There are two good reasons to be unhappy about this situation.
 One of them is practical: Disordered systems encountered in applications are not \emph{a priori} generic samples from a probability law but rather particular instances that determine their own statistics, very much in spirit of our Definition~\ref{def-1.2}.
 (An engineer will not be interested in the properties of a typical sample from that statistics but rather in that very system that sits on the lab desk.)
 The second reason is conceptual: As witnessed throughout the proofs of the QIPs, most of the arguments are deterministic with stochastic tools being called upon only when deterministic arguments run out of steam.
 It is thus quite reasonable to ask whether a fully deterministic proof is possible.